apache/pulsar/site2/docs/functions-api.md

 * grpcio
 * grpcio-tools

-That could be your local machine for [local run mode](functions-deploying.md#local-run) or a machine running a Pulsar {% popover broker %} for [cluster mode](functions-deploying.md#cluster-mode).
+That could be your local machine for [local run mode](functions-deploying.md#local-run) or a machine running a Pulsar [broker](reference-terminology.md#broker) for [cluster mode](functions-deploying.md#cluster-mode).
 To install those libraries using pip:

 ```bash
 $ pip install pulsar-client protobuf futures grpcio grpcio-tools